-On September 23, 2015, Petitioner filed its Notice of its Submission of Previously Submitted Confidential Exhibit and Workpapers no Longer Deemed Confidential.
-On September 24, 2015, Petitioner filed its Rebuttal Testimony and Exhibits and the Revised Public Workpaper 10 of Diana L. Douglas.
 On September 25, 2015, Petitioner filed its Unopposed Motion to Amend Petition to include Ind.
 Code § 8-1-8.5-10 as statutory authority.
 On October 7, 2015, the Commission entered a Docket Entry granting Petitioner's Motion to Amend its Petition.
-On October 8, 2015, Petitioner filed its Amended Petition.